-Another series of loud gunshots splintered a painting of a lopsided bunny, made by a class of fourth graders of the distant past.
-That was all right, it was frankly very ugly and had never deserved the prominent spot right inside the entrance.
+Another series of loud gunshots splintered a painting of a deformed bunny, made by a class of fourth graders of the distant past.
+That was all right; it was frankly very ugly and had never deserved the prominent spot right inside the entrance.

 She had made it!
 She was out!
 She…

 Bang!
 Bang!
 Bang!

 As Kat's body sank to the ground she felt herself leave it, hovering a little above the… corpse?
 Was it a corpse now?